Agniva-Chandra/6_Digit_7_segment_display_clock/README.md

 Digit 4 (Minutes Units)	12
 Digit 5 (Seconds Tens)	A0
 Digit 6 (Seconds Units)	A1
+🔥 Common Cathode vs. Common Anode Displays
-🔹 Common Cathode Displays: Connect digit control pins to LOW to activate.
+🔹 Common Cathode Displays: Connect digit control pins to LOW to activate the display.

-🔹 Common Anode Displays: Connect digit control pins to HIGH to activate.
+🔹 Common Anode Displays: Connect digit control pins to HIGH to activate the display.

+🛠️ Wiring Overview
+VCC to Arduino 5V

+GND to Arduino Ground

+Resistors (220Ω - 1kΩ) should be used to limit current to the segments.